Get exclusive member benefits & effect social change. Join Today

 Those with existing mental health diagnoses are more likely to be diagnosed with OCPD.
 More research is needed to demonstrate the role that OCPD plays in these diagnoses.

 Additionally, those with severe OCD are more likely to be diagnosed with OCPD.

 OCPD is diagnosed when symptoms impair your ability to function and interact with others.

 If you have OCPD, your therapist will likely use a three-pronged approach to treatment, which includes the following:

 Cognitive behavioral therapy (CBT) is a common type of mental health counseling.
 During CBT, you meet with a mental health professional on a structured schedule.
 These regular sessions involve working with your counselor to talk through any anxiety, stress, or depression.
 A mental health counselor may encourage you to put less emphasis on work and more emphasis on recreation, family, and other interpersonal relationships.

-Your doctor may prescribe a selective serotonin reuptake inhibitor (SSRI) to decrease inflexible and detail-oriented thinking.
+Your doctor may consider prescribing a selective serotonin reuptake inhibitor (SSRI) to decrease some anxiety surrounding the obsessive-compulsive cycle.
 If you’re prescribed an SSRI, you may also benefit from support groups and regular treatment from a psychiatrist.
 Long-term prescription use isn’t usually recommended for OCPD.